 Link for the map

-Once you reach to the top, look for the sign to Nam Phu Chet Si.
+Once you reach the top, look for the sign to Nam Phu Chet Si.
 It is a small shrine hidden in the jungle.
 It is an easy walk from the Sticky Waterfalls, not many people visit this place, except some religious locals.

 Link for the map

 If you want to hang out like a local, this is the place for it.
-The lake is about 15 km from the old city, all city road so it’s easy even if it’s your first drive.
+The lake is about 15 km from the old city, all city road so it's easy even if it's your first drive.
 You need to get to Huay Kaew road, go past Maya Mall and turn right when you meet canal road.
 From here just go straight till you see the sign of Huay Tung Tao lake on the left, make a left turn and go straight.
-You will see the ticket booth, it’s 50 Thai baht/person.
-After the ticket booth you should turn left to take a ride around the lake.
+You will see the ticket booth, it's 50 Thai baht/person.
+After the ticket booth, you should turn left to take a ride around the lake.

-Huay Tung Tao is certainly not only a good place for families or group of friends to hang out, but also for you only with a book while safely housed in a bamboo hut sitting atop the water.
+Huay Tung Tao is certainly not only a good place for families or a group of friends to hang out, but also for you only with a book while safely housed in a bamboo hut sitting atop the water.

-This place is famous with Pha Chor Canyon, Rubber boat and bamboo rafting on the Wang River (Mae Wang), or you can also visit some elephant camps here, they offer elephant ride through the jungle.
+This place is famous for Pha Chor Canyon, Rubber boat and bamboo rafting on the Wang River (Mae Wang), or you can also visit some elephant camps here, they offer elephant ride through the jungle.

-Tips: The best time to go there is from October – March, it’s not too hot for the canyon and the river is more quiet than rainy season.
+Tips: The best time to go there is from October - March, it's not too hot for the canyon and the river is quieter than the rainy season.
 There aren’t that many places to eat and drink around the Pha Chor Canyon but you can find plenty of food along the river in the bamboo shacks.
 Unfortunately, there are limited ways to get to Pha Chor Canyon.
 You can hire a taxi from one of the tourist offices in Chiang Mai or rent a scooter and drive there by yourself.